SinghNavnoor/Classification_prediction_of_income/README.md

 ## Visualizations

 ### Heatmap:
-#### A heatmap was created to look for any correlation among our columns.
+#### A heatmap was created to look for any correlation among the columns.
 ![heatmap_of_correlation_final5](https://user-images.githubusercontent.com/86537623/209460549-3e36525c-9f75-4227-aa45-42b651668751.png)
 - The heatmap showed us that there was very weak positive and weak negative correlation between all the columns.
 - Correlation does not mean causation.